CalConnect/cc-vpath/sections/01-intro.md

 This makes it possible to utilize the vPath to refer to an element of a vObject that can be located through a URI [@RFC3986].

+## vPath For Queries

+TODO: e.g., in CardQL vPath is used to search and filter results of vCards / Address Books.